Rethinking STEM for Neurodivergent Learners

 Rethinking STEM means seeing this as a gift, not something to interrupt or redirect.

-A strengths-first approach opens the door
+A strengths-first approach changes everything

-Not all neurodivergent learners will love STEM — and that’s absolutely okay.
+Not all neurodivergent learners will love STEM, and that’s absolutely okay.
 Rethinking STEM isn’t about making every child “into a STEM kid.”
 It’s about removing barriers, offering flexibility, and creating a gentle, interest-led doorway for those who might connect with it if given the right conditions.

 When STEM: